 Doctors can diagnose the presence of abnormal and potentially cancerous cells through a Pap test.
 This involves swabbing your cervix with a device that’s similar to a cotton swab.
 They send this swab to a laboratory to be examined for precancerous or cancerous cells.

-Even if you’ve had the vaccine to protect against HPV, you should still get cervical cancer screenings as the American Cancer Society recommends.
+Even if you’ve had the vaccine to protect against HPV, you should still get regular cervical cancer screenings.

 Women should talk to their doctors about the timing of Pap tests.
 Circumstances exist when you should be tested more often.
 These include women who have a suppressed immune system due to: